 We were handsomely rewarded recently by my diligence in searching out a stage production for The Comedy of Errors.
 Was the production perfect?
 No. Were there still some objectionable things in the play?
 Yes.
 Do I think it negatively affected my 2nd grader?
 Not at all.
 She LOVED it!

 She followed along and even was the only participant in the audience participation portion of the play in the last act.
 Her attention and participation was even noted from the stage by various cast members – she was positively beaming!
 We talked about it for weeks.
 She talked about being able to be in Shakespeare plays when she is older because she already knows she can memorize it and understand it.
 In a word, it was: WONDERFUL!!

 Our kids are not intimidated in the least by Shakespeare!
 That is success – in my book.
 The delight we have in our Shakespeare time is precious to me.
 I hope this post has been helpful to you and will encourage you to introduce Shakespeare in a similar fashion in your homeschool.

 I have created simple Shakespeare cards with quotes for each play we have studied.
-Since I have them sitting on my computer, I figured I would share them with my subscribers.
-If you would like to have some approachable Shakespeare passages to memorize with your kids, you can get them when you sign up for our Saturday Stroll emails.
-When you sign-up, you will get instant access to our Subscriber Exclusive Library of resources, including the Shakespeare sheets and many other popular resources.
+Since I have them sitting on my computer, I figured I would share them with you.
+If you would like to have approachable Shakespeare passages to memorize with your kids, you can get them in our Shop.